Let’s talk about theatre.

 As I’ve mentioned earlier, I got involved in theatre at a young age.
 My initial exposure to the performing arts was at the age of 6 when I got the neighborhood kids together and we made a revisionist version of Bambi using my dad’s super8 camera.
 This was back in the early 70s and it kinda makes me wonder what Monki could do if she were so inclined.
 I mean she’s 5 now, so a year away and she already knows YouTube and loves doing things with the slow-motion effect on my iPhone so the joys of putting together a piece of film will be a completely foreign thing.
 Hell, she’s not even interested in going to the cinema because she can’t pause or rewind or anything else.
 Sure, that may change as she gets older, but it just points out how different her world is from where mine was at her age.

 Anyway, this is about live theatre, which I first experienced in 4th grade when I was cast in the Christmas play at Pat Diskin Elementary*.
-From there, I hosted the end of year school talent show (do they even do those anymore?) and I auditioned for the Rainbow Company Children’s Theatre.
+From there, I hosted the end-of year school talent show (do they even do those anymore?) and I auditioned for the Rainbow Company Children’s Theatre.

 It was Rainbow that solidified my love of live performances.
 Not only was I involved on stage as a performer, but I was also taught the process of making a play, of creating art and understanding what went into the whole of the production.
 I understood that while the actors may take the bows and get the accolades, there were also a number of people behind the scenes without whom it was impossible for any of it to actually happen**.

 With Rainbow, not only were we involved in our own productions, but we were also taken to see other, professional shows, mostly the Utah Shakespeare Festival in Cedar City.
-These were the days before Vegas had such amazing venues as The Smith Center and whatever live theatre we did have was limited to community productions (more on those in a minute), concerts masquerading as theatre (Ipi Tombi, anyone?) and bedroom farces (Shows like Too Many for the Bed or some such starring such Hollywood luminaries as Bob Denver).
+These were the days before Vegas had such amazing venues as The Smith Center and whatever live theatre we did have was limited to community productions (more on those in a minute), concerts masquerading as theatre (Ipi Tombi, anyone?), and bedroom farces (Shows like Too Many for the Bed or some such starring such Hollywood luminaries as Bob Denver).

 Eventually, I left Rainbow and thought I’d finished with theatre.
 I was wrong.
 I ended up becoming the assistant tech director of the Las Vegas Little Theatre, where my education of what could happen in live theatre was really advanced.
 For starters, in that first location in a converted storefront (they’ve since moved to a beautiful facility), we had a structural support pole in the middle of the stage and the spot operator had to literally lay down in a crawl space to move the spotlight.
 I once had to rewire our homemade light board during an intermission to make sure it worked for the second act.
 What a great way to learn practical knowledge.

 As high school finished up, I was involved in drama club and our class trip came and included tickets to see Dreamgirls at the Dorothy Chandler Pavilion in Los Angeles.
-By this point, I knew I wanted to be involved in the performing arts as career and so my first major in university was film (at the University of Utah) and then, when I returned to Las Vegas, I changed my major to theatre, and this is where I really started learning about the theory of the art form itself.
+By this point, I knew I wanted to be involved in the performing arts as a career and so my first major in university was film (at the University of Utah) and then, when I returned to Las Vegas, I changed my major to theatre, and this is where I really started learning about the theory of the art form itself.

 With Rainbow Company, the knowledge was practical.
 We put on shows, practiced performing and learned about set construction by constructing sets.
 All of which is incredibly worthwhile (and put into practice at Little Theatre) but it wasn’t until I got to UNLV’s theatre program that I started really reading plays and getting a background in the history and theory behind what I’d been learning to do with my hands.